 New development began in the North Shore condominium community.

-The renovated space provides office for the Office for Institutional Equity and Diversity, the Division of Academic and Student Affairs, Multicultural Student Affairs, Greek Life, and the University Graduate Student Association.
+The renovated space provided offices for the Office for Institutional Equity and Diversity, the Division of Academic and Student Affairs, Multicultural Student Affairs, Greek Life, and the University Graduate Student Association.

 The museum reopened in the former chancellor's residence, which included a significant addition to the building.